FakerPHP/fakerphp.github.io/docs/formatters/text-and-paragraphs.md

 ##  `text`

-Generate a random string of text, with the given amount of words.
-By default, `200` is used as input.
+Generate a random string of text.
+The first parameter represents the maximum number of characters the text should contain (by default, `200`).

 ```php
 echo $faker->text();